ptrumpis/snap-camera-server/README.md

    #127.0.0.1       studio-app.snapchat.com
    ```

----

-## Additional Information
+## 📢 Additional Information
 I was able to reverse engineer the Snap Lens file format.
 The file format is now documented and open source.

 I also provided an example Snap Lens File to Zip converter purely written in JavaScript.
-It will work on modern Browsers without installation or NodeJS.
+It will work on modern Browsers without installation.

 - https://github.com/ptrumpis/snap-lens-file-format
 - https://github.com/ptrumpis/snap-lens-file-extractor